A local-effective relation in planar linear elasticity: Statement of result

-The first assertion in the following theorem is the main result of this paper.
+The first assertion (a) in the following theorem is the result of this paper.
+For isotropic effective tensors it has been observed numerically in~\cite{day1992elastic}.
+The second part (b) is a version of the CLM theorem \cite{milton1}, which is covered by the same argument of proof.

-\begin{tm} Let $a \in E$ be a constant and isotropic elasticity tensor on $\Omega$.
-Let $a^*$ be the effective elasticity tensor defined by equation~\re{eq:effectiverelation} with local tensor $a$.
-Suppose that $a^*$ is positive definite.
-Then there exists $d \in \rr^6$, which is independent of $a$, such that
+\begin{theorem} Let $c_{ijkl}$ be a homogeneous and isotropic elasticity tensor in the perforated periodicity cell $Q$.
+Let $c^*_{ijkl}$ be the effective elasticity tensor defined by \eqref{eq:ceff} with local tensor $c_{ijkl}$.
+Let $s_{ijkl}$ and $s^*_{ijkl}$ be the inverses of $c_{ijkl}$ and $c^*_{ijkl}$, respectively.
+Then there exist constants $d_{ijkl}$, which are independent of $c_{ijkl}$, such that